djalbat/occam-parsers/README.md

                           |            |            |            |
                     a[letter](0) b[letter](2) c[letter](4) d[letter](6)

-Note the presence of the `!` operator for the `aab` rule part in the BNF, making it look ahead.
+Note the presence of the `!` operator for the `aab` rule part in the BNF, making it look-ahead.
 Without it, the string will not be parsed because the `aab` rule's first definition parses the first "a" character of the string but does not permit the rule specified by the next part, namely the `cccd` rule, to parse the remainder.
-With look ahead, each definition of the `aab` rule is tried until one is found that does permit the next part to continue.
-In this case the second definition of the first rule permits the second `cccd` rule to continue.
+With look-ahead, each definition of the `aab` rule is tried until one is found that does permit progress on to the next part.
+In this case the second definition of the first rule permits the second `cccd` rule to be parsed.
 Note also that the second of the `cccd` rule's definitions is the one that is utilised.
-This is not because of look ahead, but because the first definition "c" "c" simply will not parse that part of the string that remains to it.
+This is not because of look-ahead, but because the first definition "c" "c" simply will not parse that part of the string that remains to it.

-Look ahead should be used sparingly.
-It certainly appears that without look ahead the parser's complexity is roughly linear.
-With look ahead, it is more that likely that it is exponential.
-Therefore it is recommended that you avoid look ahead until all the other options have been exhausted.
-It is worth pointing out that it makes an appearance out of necessity only a few times in the Florence BNF and with very little coming after the look ahead parts.
+It appears that without look-ahead the parser's complexity is roughly linear.
+With look-ahead, it is more that likely to be exponential.
+Therefore it is recommended that you avoid look-ahead until all the other options have been exhausted.
+It is worth pointing out that it makes an appearance out of necessity only a few times in the Florence BNF.

 ## Building